chainbound/dato/book/src/intro.md

 be used in a variety of applications to achieve one of the following benefits:

 1. **Fair exchange accountability** for applications like [PBS][pbs] and [TEE-Boost][tee-boost]
-2. **Censorship-resistant message feeds** for e.g. single-sequencer protocols like rollups
+2. **Censorship-resistant message feeds** for e.g. single-sequencer protocols like rollups or TEEs

 ### High-level Design